Real rooms. Real costs. A shopping list you can print, save, or share.

 The box headroom explainer

 Pro tip: Always keep one extra box after installation.
-Flooring is made in batches — dye lots change, and an exact match a year later is unlikely.
+Flooring is made in batches — dye lots change, and an exact match a year later when a plank gets damaged is unlikely.
 One spare box stored flat in a closet is cheap insurance.

 Carpet and vinyl sheet — roll math

-Carpet and vinyl sheet aren't sold by the box — they're cut from a roll of fixed width (typically 12 ft for residential carpet).
-You're buying linear feet of roll, not square footage directly.
+Carpet and vinyl sheet aren't sold by the box — they're cut from a roll of fixed width.
+Standard residential carpet comes in 12 ft, 13.5 ft, or 15 ft widths.
+You're buying linear feet of roll, not square footage directly — and the linear footage changes depending on which roll width your product comes in.

-If your room is wider than the roll, you need two widths — which means a seam and significantly more material.
-Our calculator detects this and warns you automatically.
+This matters because if your room is wider than the roll, you need two widths — which means a seam and significantly more material.
+Our calculator detects this automatically and warns you when a seam will be required.

 What we don't fill in — and why

-Our promise: If we can't calculate it honestly, we tell you what to look up instead of inventing a placeholder.
+Our promise: If we can't calculate it honestly, we tell you what to look up instead of inventing a placeholder that feels accurate but isn't.

 Why tile isn't here

-Tile waste depends on tile size relative to room dimensions, grout joint width, cut pattern, and breakage rates.
-Applying a flat waste percentage to tile can be off by 20–30%.
+Applying a flat waste percentage to tile — as many calculators do — produces estimates that can be off by 20–30%.
 We'd rather not have a tile calculator than have a misleading one.
 A dedicated tile calculator is on our roadmap.

 About this calculator